Travel and accommodation

 Typically, students pay a deposit of €500 to secure their room and pay the balance by August 2020.
 If you require an accommodation payment plan (i.e. semesterised payments), please contact Ivan Carty, RCSI’s accommodation manager, directly at email@example.com.

-Not all international students need a visa to study in Ireland but all non-EEA students will need an Irish Residency Permit (IRP) to stay in the country for more than 90 days.
+Not all international students need a visa to study in Ireland but all non-EEA students (e.g. international students not in possession of an EEA passport), will need an Irish Residency Permit (IRP) to stay in the country for more than 90 days.
 Find out if you need a visa to study in Ireland here.

 If you are a non-EU student with dual citizenship and access to an EU passport, you may travel in and out of the EU without the need for a long stay study visa.
 If you choose to travel with your EU passport, you must carry it with you each and every time you travel in and out of Dublin, to avoid confusion or complications for immigration.